valerino/misc_emu_scripts/scrape/README.md

 usage /home/pi/scripts/scrape/scrape.sh <-s to scrape|-g to generate gamelist after -s] <-p platform> [-d do not descend in subdirs]
         [-u screenscraper.fr username:password, expects -s] [-f /path/to/file to scrape single file, expects -s] [-c to refresh cache, expects -s]
         [-a add extensions space separated i.e. "*.chd *.m3u"] [-x exclude wildcards comma-separated i.e. "*.adz,*.zip"] [-i include wildcards comma-separated i.e. "*.adz,*.zip"]
-        [-n for interactive] [-l relaunch with -g after scraping to generate gamelist.xml in one shot
+        [-n for interactive] [-l relaunch with -g after scraping with -s to generate gamelist.xml in one shot

 note: gamelist.xml and media will be created in the platorm folder, gamelist.xml will have relative paths both for roms and media.
 ~~~